sfigg/commercialization-public/design/device-experiences/sensors-power-management-for-modern-standby-platforms.md

 ## Sensors and sensor microcontroller

 Sensor hardware is critical to the modern mobile experience.
-Starting with Windows 8, a rich system infrastructure is available to expose and manage multiple sensor devices.
+Starting with Windows 10, a rich system infrastructure is available to expose and manage multiple sensor devices.
 This infrastructure simplifies the development of applications that incorporate sensor information and that support critical built-in Windows scenarios, such as screen auto-rotation and changing the display brightness based on ambient light.
 An aggregated sensor device can include a sensor microcontroller to seamlessly integrate raw data from discrete accelerometer, gyrometer, and magnetometer devices into a single sensor information stream.

 During system runtime, individual sensors can be powered off when they're not in use.
 The requirements for using a particular sensor device are communicated to the device and its drivers through the Windows Sensor API.
 When a sensor device is not being used by the operating system or by any applications, the device can be powered down by the sensor driver or by the firmware that is running on the sensor microcontroller.

 After the system display turns off and the hardware platform enters modern standby, all sensor devices and optional sensor microcontrollers that are not already in low-power states should enter their low-power, standby states within a few seconds so that the platform as a whole can enter a low-power state.
 However, sensor drivers do not directly monitor transitions to and from modern standby to determine when sensor devices should be powered on and off.
 Instead, the sensor driver should enable the device to receive power when the device is actively being used by one or more clients, which can be applications or operating system components.
 The driver should remove power from the device when no clients are using the device.

-When a client requests event notifications from a sensor device, the sensor class extension calls the sensor driver's ISensorDriver::OnClientSubscribeToEvents callback method.
-When the client later cancels event notifications, the sensor class extension calls the driver's ISensorDriver::OnClientUnsubscribeFromEvents callback method.
-The driver uses these callbacks to keep track of the number of clients that are currently using the sensor.
+When the sensor class extension requests the driver to start reporting sensor sample readings, it calls the sensor driver's EvtSensorStart callback method.
+When the sensor class extension requests the driver to stop reporting sensor sample readings, it calls the driver's EvtSensorStop callback method.
 For more information, see About Sensor Driver Events.

 After the computer enters modern standby and all sensor devices enter low-power states, the total power consumption of all system sensor hardware must be less than one milliwatt.
 The sensor devices and optional sensor microcontroller might enter a low-power standby state that is specific to the sensor hardware.
 Or, the hardware power rail to the sensor devices and the optional sensor microcontroller can be switched off under control of the sensor drivers and/or the system ACPI firmware.

-Starting with Windows 8, support is provided for a limited set of sensor hardware connectivity options to the core silicon or System on a Chip (SoC) in a modern standby platform.
+Starting with Windows 10, support is provided for a limited set of sensor hardware connectivity options to the core silicon or System on a Chip (SoC) in a modern standby platform.
 The following sections detail the supported hardware and software configurations as well as their power-management behaviors both during modern standby and when the platform is actively being used.

 ## Power management modes